-Buckinghamshire Mind provides high quality community based mental health services to find positive ways for making people feel valued and live well.
+Buckinghamshire Mind provides high quality community-based mental health services to find positive ways for making people feel valued and live well.
 This local charity supports its service users to live safe, purposeful and fulfilled lives in their communities so they can be open about who they are, without worrying about discrimination, knowing they will be accepted.

-Kaya agrees, “The Trustees we recruited through Reach have excellent skills and expertise, which complemented those of existing Board members.”
+Kaya Mallinder, Fundraising and Communications Officer for Buckinghamshire Mind, would recommend the online database to other organisations: “The Trustees we recruited through Reach have excellent skills and expertise which complemented those of existing Board members.”

-Ros says she found the recruitment process, “Very simple!
-I applied online via Reach and was shortly invited for interview via email by Bucks Mind.
-It was a positive and professional experience where the role was clearly outlined along with the challenges the Charity anticipated.
-I was appointed at my second meeting and have been an active Trustee for approximately a year.”
+The recruitment process is simple as Ros can testify: “I applied online via Reach and was shortly invited for interview via email by Bucks Mind.
+It was a positive and professional experience where the role was clearly outlined along with the challenges the charity anticipated.
+I was appointed at my second meeting and have been an active trustee for approximately a year.”

 “Most charities would value an exploratory discussion about how you could help and any assistance is truly valued.
-Equally, I gain a different perspective on life, have met some amazing and dedicated people and have found working as a Trustee very rewarding.”
+Equally, I gain a different perspective on life, have met some amazing and dedicated people and have found working as a trustee very rewarding.”

-Case study courtesy of Reach Volunteering.Back
+Case study courtesy of Reach Volunteering.

 Find out more about volunteering as a trustee.